SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 tags:
 ---

 Steeltoe Configuration builds upon the new .NET configuration API, which enables developers to configure an application with values from a variety of sources using Configuration Providers.
-Each provider supports reading a set of name-value pairs from a given source location, and adding them into a combined multi-level configuration dictionary.
+Each provider supports reading a set of name-value pairs from a given source location, adding them into a combined multi-level configuration dictionary.

 Each value contained in the configuration is tied to a string-typed key or name.
 The values are organized by key into a hierarchical list of name-value pairs in which the components of the keys are separated by a colon (e.g. spring:application:key = value).